JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 **Questions to HR:**

-1. How does the on boarding looks like - To company and project?
+1. How does the on boarding looks like - To the company and project?
 2. Are there any colleagues already on boarded? in which roles?
 3. How does the tech interview looks like?